RadostSh/SavvySpend/README.md

 ## Description

  SavvySpend is a web-based personal finance management application that allows users to track their income, expenses, budgets, and special goals.
-The application features automated forecasting, AI-based financial advice, and real-time currency conversion.
+The application features automated forecasting, AI-based financial advice and real-time currency conversion.

 ## Key Features

-### Login, Logout, and Registration
+### Registration, Login and Logout

-- Add Transactions - Users can record transactions with details such as date, amount, category, and description.
-- Users can register on the platform, log in as a user, and log out. see all transactions made, sorted by data
+- Users can register on the platform, log in as a user and log out.
-- Users can edit income and expense transactions.
-- Users can delete a transaction.

 ### Manage Transactions

-- Add Transactions - Users can record transactions with details such as date, amount, category, and description.
+- Add Transactions - Users can record transactions with details such as date, amount, category and description.
 - Users can see all transactions made, sorted by data
 - Users can edit income and expense transactions.
 - Users can delete a given transaction.